Contemplate

 First on the rope, Roger Frison-Roche (1941)

-This cult novel draws on the author and explorer's personal experiences and stories of the mountaineers he grew up with.
-A young Chamonix native in search of heights, Pierre's life should have been nothing but ascents.
-But the mountain takes his father from him, and then comes vertigo and freefall.
-Thanks to his friends, between doubts and pushing himself to the limit, he manages to become the "first on the rope" of his own life once again.
-A great coming-of-age story.
+This cult novel draws on the personal experiences of the authorexplorer and the lives of the mountaineers he grew up alongside.
+A young Chamonix native reaches for the heights, Pierre’s life should have been nothing but ascents.
+But the mountain claims his father, and with him comes vertigo — and the long plunge that follows.
+Supported by his friends, torn between doubt and determination, he finds the strength to become once again the first on the rope of his own life.
+A classic tale of loss, courage, and renewal.

 Starlight and Storm, Gaston Rébuffat (1954)

-A timeless pillar of mountain literature, with Starlight and Storm, the poet-guide takes us on a journey to the greatest north faces of the Alps (including the Drus).
-On paper, it's already a thrilling experience.
-But beyond the feats of skill, Rébuffat's signature lies in his reflections on the majesty of nature and a prose as pure as the fresh air of the summits he climbed.
+A timeless pillar of mountain literature, Starlight and Storm takes readers with the poetguide across the great north faces of the Alps — including the Drus.
+On the page, it is already pure exhilaration.
+But beyond the achievements lies Rébuffat’s true signature: a meditation on the majesty of nature and a prose as clear, precise, and rarefied as the alpine air itself.

 Conquistadors of the Useless, Lionel Terray (1961)